timeglass/glass/README.md

   git log -n 1
   ```

-## Whats Next?
+## What's Next?
-Now you know how to measure the time you are spending on each commit you might want to learn more about...
+Now you know how to measure the time you are spending on each commit, you might want to learn more about...

 - [Querying your measurements](/docs/query.md)
 - [Configuring _Timeglass_](/docs/config.md)